 The rig height in Studio 2 (the main space for large group performances) is 5.4m.

 For access we use a Braviisol Sprint mobile platform or one of three Zarges Skymaster ladders.
 Students receive training from the technical staff before using access equipment.

-Current lighting rig plans and further information is available on the Drama intranet portal.
+Current lighting rig plans and further information can be found on the Technical Resources page.

 Sound and AV